sauravrp/githubusers/README.md

 # Architecture
 The architecture utilizes Model-View-Intent pattern.
 Dagger is used for dependency injection to separate out the components into the application component and feature component.
+This enables scaling of the feature components, allows testing as well as resuability of lower level components.
 The project takes advantage of LiveData for binding presentation layer with the view model and RxJava for fetching data from the network.